Amputation compensation claims are very serious medical negligence claims made by patients.

 Types of amputation negligence include errors in surgery and lack of due care in your medical treatment.
 If you suffer from medical negligence, including amputation negligence, you can claim compensation.

-With all compensation claims for medical negligence, you may not always realise what happened at first—knowing the types of amputation negligence helps when starting a medical negligence claim for compensation.
+With any amputation compensation claim, you may not always realise what happened at first—knowing the types of amputation negligence helps when starting an amputation claim.

 How to Sue the NHS

 If you have been a victim of NHS negligence?
-If you have, you may need Sue the NHS for damages.
+If you have, you may sue the NHS for damages.

 Loss of a limb due to lack of correct medical care can happen with diabetes patients, those with poor circulation conditions and neuropathy problems.